Fearing Labor Day violence surge, CPD arrests 90 out of 177 targets

 Meanwhile, the CPD said shootings declined by 45.4 percent in August and murders were down by 47.4 percent compared to the same month last year.

-This August saw more than 300 people wounded in shootings, along with at least 52 deaths ruled homicides, according to data kept by the Chicago Sun-Times.
+In August, more than 300 people were wounded in shootings, along with at least 52 deaths ruled homicides, according to data compiled by the Chicago Sun-Times.

-Police still touted it as the sixth straight month to see a decline in shootings over the previous year, the city’s longest such stretch in four years, the department said.
+Police still touted it as the sixth straight month in which shootings declined from the previous year; it’s the city’s longest such stretch in four years, the department said.

 Shootings overall are down by 16.6 percent this year compared to last year, police said.
 More than 2,500 people have been shot in the city in 2017, with nearly 470 homicides, Sun-Times data shows.